jstrait/wavefile/README.markdown

 A pure Ruby gem for reading and writing sound files in Wave format (*.wav).
-You can use this gem to create Ruby programs that produce audio, such as [drum machine](http://github.com/jstrait/beats).
+You can use this gem to create Ruby programs that produce audio, such as [drum machine](http://beatsdrummachine.com).

 # What's New in v0.4.0?

 This version is a re-write with a completely new, much improved API.
 (The old API has been removed).
-The new API is better in about every way, including:
+Some improvements due to the new API include:

 * Reduced memory consumption, due to not having to load the entire file into memory.
 In practice, this allows the gem to read/write files that previously would have been prohibitively large.
 * Better performance for large files, for the same reason as above.